williamforbes/pypi_hacked_names/README.md

 http://www.bytelion.com/blog/python-package-hack/

 # To Do
 See list of action items.
-If you want to contribute.. please do!
+Ifyou want to contribute.. please do!